We want our traditional worship to be meaningful.

 At 9am on Sunday morning we have Holy Communion.
 There are no hymns at this service, and it lasts for around 40 minutes.
 There is an informal discussion on the Bible passages for the day, to which everyone is welcome to share their thoughts, but it is perfectly fine to simply listen.
 Refreshments are served afterwards.

 Our main act of worship is at 11am on Sunday morning.
 The service alternates each week between Holy Communion and Morning Prayer.
 This service is more formal than the others, and usually we sung four or five hymns.
 It is usually finished shortly after midday.
 Refreshments are served after the service every other week.
-Children stay with their parents in the church for about fifteen minutes, before going to the adjoining Halls for Sunday School.
+Children stay with their parents in the church for about ten minutes, before going to the adjoining Halls for Sunday School.

 At 6:30pm on Sundays we have a range of different services, including Evening Prayer, Compline, the Late Evening Office, and Holy Communion.
 On the first and third Sundays of each month these services are led by our Choir, whilst the second, fourth, and fifth Sundays are less formal.
 No service lasts more than 30 minutes.

 Our regular mid-week service is at 10:30am on Wednesday morning.
 This is always Holy Communion, and includes an informal discussion on the Bible passages.
 There are no hymns at this service, at it lasts for around 40 minutes.
 There are always refreshments served afterwards.